 Why calorie restriction doesn’t work for weight loss?
 Because if that same person that needs 2000 kcal /day eats just 1800 kcal of a diet high in carbohydrates, that person is starving.
 And his/her body, his/her metabolism, will react trying to stop the weight loss (see).
 The rebound effect makes weight loss stall around month 6 after starting the diet (see).

 That’s my hypothesis about why some diets may work where others don’t.
-Can we see that from a study in which diets are followed for less than a week?
+Can we see that in a study in which diets are followed for less than a week?

 This study has been proposed (see) as proof that insulin can’t explain why low-carb diets produce greater weight loss than other diets with the same calories (see) .
 Falacious and opportunistic argument.
 Firstly because we can not talk about «diet» when the participants didn’t even follow this way of eating for a whole week.
 And the same food has different effects within our body depending on the diet we followed in the previous days.
 The adaptation period should have been respected.
 And secondly because what has been seen in this experiment is that if fat intake is practically zero (ultra-low fat diet), at least in the very short term the rate of fat oxidation is maintained high and therefore our body burns more fat than the amount ingested.
 And consequently you lose body fat.
 That is, if we have alcohol and one match, in this experiment alcohol has been removed and it has been found that under these conditions there is no fire when you light the match.
 Does that mean that the match has nothing to do with the fire when there is plenty of alcohol?
 That is, have they demonstrated with this study that with a healthy fat intake keeping blood insulin levels low doesn’t play a role in the accumulation of body fat?
 Obviously not, they haven’t demonstrated that.
 Moreover, the hypothesis of insulin would be the opposite of what they tried to prove.
 In the analogy the insulin hypothesis would be that if there is no match, alcohol is not going to burn.
 Both «extreme situations» are possible and confirming one of them doesn’t mean the other one is false.